aiur100/aws-tools/README.md

 ### 7. RDS Access Manager (`add-rds-access.sh`)

 Adds your current IP address (or a specified IP address) to the RDS security group's inbound rules for PostgreSQL access.
+Provides an interactive selection of available RDS instances.

 #### Usage:
 ```bash